 Through her role at California Pacific Medical Center starting in 2001, Cassi met Marilyn Schlitz and began working on research projects at the Institute of Noetic Sciences.
 Founded by the Apollo 14 Astronaut Edgar Mitchell, IONS' approach to bridging science and spirituality became an 18-year passion for Cassi.
 After several years as a scientist there, she became Director of Research, then in 2013, the 7th President and CEO of the organization.
 During her tenure at IONS she grew the science program at IONS to six scientists and five international fellows, all dedicated to studying the extended reaches of consciousness.
 She had the opportunity to work with scientists, futurists, astronauts, spiritual leaders, healers, and scholars throughout the world, to investigate how consciousness studies could contribute to creating a better future for all.
 She also wrote three books, dozens of academic research articles, and led dozens of workshops on transformation around the world.

-Her daughter is now a freshman in college, and Cassi is based in San Diego, CA with her partner and dog.
-She loves being near the ocean, singing, art, poetry, travel, geeking out on space exploration and science fiction, exploring big ideas, learning about the world's spiritual and religious traditions, being with friends and family, and working with community to make a positive difference in the world.
+Her daughter is now 21 and an artist in Portland, OR, and Cassi is based in San Diego, CA. She loves being near the ocean, singing, art, poetry, travel, geeking out on space exploration and science fiction, exploring big ideas, learning about the world's spiritual and religious traditions, being with friends and family, and working with community to make a positive difference in the world.